hanse2s/data-centric-modeling/README.md

 ## If you plan to use or adapt this code, please cite the Open Science Framework project: https://osf.io/y6meq/

 The scripts on the OSF project and this repository are nearly identical.
 The one change is that the OSF project uses a series of setwd() commands for accessibility to new R users, while this is structured like a project.
 Use whatever format you prefer!
-No matter which ones you use, please cite the OSF project.
+No matter which one you use, please cite the OSF project.

 I am always open to comments and revisions.
 Get in touch!